hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 1.13.4 =
+* Tested with WooCommerce 6.1.
 * Added support for hCaptcha in Elementor Popup.
+* Fixed WooCommerce login when hCaptcha for WP login is active.

 = 1.13.3 =
 * Tested with WodPress 5.9 and WooCommerce 6.0.